genropy/genropy_saved/docs/genro/webpage_elements/form/introduction.rst

 Introduction
 ============

-    A form on a webpage allows the users to enter data that are sent to a server for processing.
+    A form allows the users to enter data that are sent to a server for processing.

     Let's see an example of form: